 For example, you’re riding an ascent and are early into a long climb.
 If you were pushing too hard, too early using a heart rate monitor, it could be minutes before your heart rate caught up, and by then, it could be too late.

 Power data is instant, so the second you push too much, you’ll know about it.
 This could be the difference between winning, losing, or even making it to the end!

 3. Get More Out of Your Training and Time

 We are all busy, and unless you’re one of the lucky few paid to ride their bike, you will be juggling work, home, family, and cycling.

 While we all know cycling should always come out on top, life often has other ideas.
 If you want to get the very best out of your training, power is how to do it.

-No other training tool to date is as effective at identifying your condition, providing accurate data for structured workouts and playing its part in your training.
-If you have limited time before an event, every ride counts.
+No other training tool to date is useful at identifying your condition, providing accurate data for structured workouts, and playing its part in your training if you have limited time before an event, every ride counts.